raffaelespazzoli/rhdh-exercises/README-gitlab.md

 type: Opaque
 ```

-add the following to the appconfig configmap
+add the following to the app-config configmap

 ```yaml
 kind: ConfigMap